 However, lack of excess financial resources is no reason to limit blissful moments in your life.

-Research shows that it is easier to live happy lives than you think.
-The good news is you don't have to look beyond yourself to experience contentment.
+Research shows that it is easier to live happy lives than many people think.
+The good news is that you don't have to look beyond yourself to experience contentment.
 The seeds of authentic happiness lie within you, waiting to be given what they need to grow and flourish.

-If you are not satisfied with life, or you just want to raise your happiness quotient, see how many of these traits you have in common with happy people.
+If you are not satisfied with life, or you just want to raise your happiness quotient, see how many of the the following traits you have in common with happy people.

 Spending lots of quality time with loved ones is what makes people happy.
 Happy people nurture relationships with friends, family, colleagues, pets, nature, and the Divine.
 They seek relationships with people that support and inspire them.